 Breach of Contract (Buyer and Seller)

 When a dispute arises between a buyer and seller after the sale or purchase of residential real estate, buyers sometimes assert claims of breach of contract against the seller.
 This can also arise in the context of a failed transaction, in which the seller has declined to close escrow, and the buyer sues to enforce the contract or seeks damages, or where the buyer has refused to complete the transaction after the contingencies have been removed.
 Our firm provides practical advice on how to avoid such disputes, or, if a breach of contract claim arises, how it can best be asserted or defended, depending on whether the client is a buyer or seller.
 We also provide a client with advice on how such claims are best avoided, so as to achieve the best possible outcome at the lowest possible cost to the client.

 Small Business/Family Disputes

 One of the most difficult types of disputes to resolve is a dispute involving close friends or relatives.
 These disputes often arise out of a closely held business relationship, or sometimes just out of the normal day to day events that occur between friends and family members.
 Because these matters involve people whose relationship transcends the events giving rise to the dispute, they often require the consideration of additional factors which are not present in a dispute between “strangers.”
-Over the past 30 years, the firm has dealt with numerous such cases, and has been extremely successful in resolving the dispute while minimizing (or, in many cases, reducing) the animosity or hurt feelings which usually accompany such matters.
+For over 40 years, the firm has dealt with numerous such cases, and has been extremely successful in resolving the dispute while minimizing (or, in many cases, reducing) the animosity or hurt feelings which usually accompany such matters.